Zsuzsa Csergő

 Research Interests

-Nationalism, the politics of ethnicity, democratization, Central and East European politics, European integration, the politics of language use
+Nationalism, the politics of ethnicity, challenges to democracy, minority democratic agency, Central and East European politics, the politics of European integration

 Brief Biography

-Professor Zsuzsa Csergő (PhD in Political Science, The George Washington University, 2000) specializes in the study of nationalism in contemporary European politics, with particular expertise on post-communist Central and Eastern Europe.
-Before joining the Queen’s faculty, Dr. Csergő was Assistant Professor of Political Science and Coordinator of the Women’s Leadership Program in U.S. and International Politics at the George Washington University.
-From 2013-2019, she was President of the Association for the Study of Nationalities (ASN), the leading international scholarly association in the field of nationalism and ethnicity studies.
-Currently, she is Director of the association’s online initiative “Virtual ASN.”
+Zsuzsa Csergő (PhD in Political Science, The George Washington University, 2000) is The Sir Edward Peacock Professor of Nationalism and Democracy Studies in the Department of Political Studies at Queen’s University.
+She specializes in the study of nationalism and contemporary challenges to democracy, with particular expertise on Central and Eastern Europe.
+Before joining the Queen’s faculty, she was Assistant Professor of Political Science and Coordinator of the Women’s Leadership Program in U.S. and International Politics at the George Washington University.
+From 2013-2020, she was President of the Association for the Study of Nationalities (ASN), the largest international scholarly association in the field of nationalism and ethnicity studies.
+She currently serves as Director of the association’s online initiative, “Virtual ASN.”

 Teaching